00:00

 In all the star man’s fourteen years amongst the circus freaks,

-less than twenty circus goers payed to take a peek.
+less than twenty circus goers paid to take a peek.

 Of those less than twenty people,